emsterdam1/anRNAlab-Protocols/Northern-Blotting/CrushnSoakGelPurification.md

 **2.** Place the gel slice into the smaller tube, and spin at max speed for 1 minutes to pulverize the gel, increasing surface area for the elution.

 **3.** Add 3X gel volumes of the DEB into the 1.5 mL tube.
-(1 ul ~~ 1 mg of gel)
+(1 µl ~~ 1 mg of gel)

-**4.** Freeze the gel slice for 30 minutes at -80°C, then leave in the cold room spinning overnight.
+**4.** Freeze the gel slice for 30 minutes at -80°C, then thaw overnight at room temperature with spinning.
 The tubes can be taped onto the rotator such that they go "head over heels".

 **Part 3: Gel Purification Day 2**

-**1.** Prepare spin columns to remove gel bits:
+**1.** Prepare spin columns by placing them in a 2mL eppendorf tube.
- * Use a syringe to poke a hole in the bottom of a 0.5 mL tube using a needle
- * Take a small bit of glass wool, and bunch together.
-Place at the bottom of the tube with tweezers.
- * Pour in a small amount of glass beads, creating a few layers of beads above the glass wool.
-Carefuk: the glass beads tend to be very staticy
- * Place this column inside a 1.5 mL tube.

 **2.** Equilibrate the column by adding about 500 µL of DEB, and spinning at max speed for 1 minute.

-**3.** Repeat the equibiliration, such that a total of 2 washes are done.

-**4.** Add all of the gel pieces and buffer from the sample that has been eluting overnight onto the column.
+**3.** Add all of the gel pieces and buffer from the sample that has been eluting overnight onto the column.
+It may be helpful to cut the tip of a P1000 tip, or wash with an additional 100 µL to ensure most of the gel pieces are transfered over to the column

-**5.** Spin at max speed for 5 minutes, repeating all the liquid has not gone through.
+**4.** Spin at max speed for 5 minutes, repeating if not all the liquid has gone through.
 The liquid contains the nucleic acid that should have eluted out of the gel.

 **Part 4: Precipitation**

-**1.** Add 1 volume of isopropanol, If necessary, split the sample between multiple tubes.
+**1.** Add 1 volume of isopropanol, then split samples into 1.5 mL tubes, since the pellets don't sit well in the tubes.
+If necessary, split the sample between multiple tubes.
 There should be enough salt in the buffer already to facilitate the precipitation.

 **2.** Incubate in -80°C for at least 30 minutes.